geri-m/minimal-consent/README.md

 Dependency management is done using `yarn` as it is a package manager for JavaScript/Node.

+The extensions is written in TypeScript.

+Unit tests base on Karma and Jasmine and can be u

 ### Requirements

 We run builds on OSX 10.15.2
 We currently use Yarn 1.21.1 (latest 1.x Build)
-We use npm version 6.13.7  (latest)
+We use npm version 6.14.2  (latest)
-We use node version 13.7.0 (latest)
+We use node version 13.10.1 (latest)
 We use zip 3.0 to create the package for upload

 ### Setup on OSX